2022-2023 NJNS Board of Directors

 Pulsebeat Editor / Public Relations Director

 Hello, New Jersey nursing students!
-My name is Jauw Montalbo, and I am excited to serve as the Pulsebeat editor / Public Relations Director of New Jersey Nursing Students, Inc. (NJNS).
-I am currently a rising Senior at Rutgers School of Nursing, completing my Bachelor of Science (BS) in Nursing degree.
+My name is Kelly Cheng, and I am honored to serve as the Pulsebeat Editor and Public Relations Director of New Jersey Nursing Students, Inc. (NJNS) for the 2022-2023 term.
+I am currently a rising sophomore at the Rutgers School of Nursing pursuing my Bachelor of Science (BS) in Nursing degree.

-I am excited and honored to serve you as your Pulsebeat Editor / Public Relations Director.
-Feel free to contact me at email@example.com with any questions, concerns, or suggestions.
+I am excited and grateful to serve you as the Public Relations Director and Pulsebeat Editor.
+I look forward to working with the other board members and advisors to make this a memorable year for everyone.
+Feel free to contact me at email@example.com with any questions, concerns, or suggestions you may have.

 Health Policy and Advocacy Director

 Hello nursing students of NJ!
 My name is Sonali Patel, and I feel honored and excited to serve as your 2022-2023 Health Policy and Advocacy Director of New Jersey Nursing Students (NJNS).
 I am currently in the RN-BSN bridge program at JFK Muhlenberg and Kean University.
 I will graduate with my associate’s degree in nursing in May 2023 and Bachelor of Science in Nursing (BSN) in the Fall of 2023!